SolaceSamples/solace-samples-nodejs/docs/_tutorials/request-reply.md

 ![]({{ site.baseurl }}/images/Request-Reply_diagram-3.png)

 Just as with previous tutorials, you still need to connect a session and subscribe to the topics that requests are sent on (the request topic).
-The following is an example of such reply.
+The following is an example of such a reply.

 ```javascript
 replier.reply = function (message) {